freegeek-pdx/mkuser/README.md

 Along with abundant options and excessive verifications, `mkuser` has detailed help info which explains each available option and what affect it will have on the created user account.
 This info may be informative beyond just using `mkuser` since it's really all about all the different kinds of advanced customizations user accounts can have on macOS.

 `mkuser` is also focused on precision and accuracy.
-The user accounts created by `mkuser` should be indistinguishable from a user account created by `sysadminctl` or System Preferences.
-This may not sound like much, but if you read through the source you'll see that there are a variety of subtleties and nuances that took quite a bit of research and effort to match exactly what `sysadminctl` and System Preferences does.
+The user accounts created by `mkuser` should be indistinguishable from a user account created by `sysadminctl -addUser` or System Preferences.
+This may not sound like much, but if you read through the source you'll see that there are a variety of subtleties and nuances that took quite a bit of research and effort to match exactly what `sysadminctl -addUser` and System Preferences does.
 Also, `mkuser` actually does better in some situations to avoid possible errors or macOS bugs!
 If you're interested in this, there are many detailed technical notes throughout the source that basically serve as a study in user account creation.
 No other scripted user account creation that I'm aware of creates user accounts as accurately as `mkuser`.

 `mkuser` is a single function within a single script written in `bash` with no external dependencies.
 If you want to incorporate `mkuser`'s functionality into your own `bash` (not `zsh`) script without requiring another file, you can simply copy-and-paste the whole function into your code.
 Or, of course, you can call the separate `mkuser` script file from any code written in any language or directly on the command line.